niftynei/droidtalks/drawables/drawables.md

 ^ Borrowing Cyril Mottier’s definition: A drawable is a positioned entity that is to be drawn on a canvas.
-Here's a few examples of uses for drawables.

 ----